 Rub the mixture into the dyed skin.
-Apply a cotton makeup remover pad to remove the baking soda solution to the dyed skin, using it a circular motion.
+Apply a cotton makeup remover pad to remove the baking soda solution from the dyed skin, using a circular motion.
 Rub the mixture on the dye by applying normal pressure.

 - Use a little bit or much baking soda to cover the total stained area of the skin.

-- Rub it thirty to ninety seconds.
-Do not do it if you feel any burning, tingling, itching and other signs of irritation.
+- Rub it for thirty to ninety seconds.
+Do not do it if you feel any burning, tingling, itching or other signs of irritation.

 - You may use a clean rag or a cotton ball rather than a cotton pad.

 Do the process again if needed.
-As the dye seems lighter but not completely remove, you can do the same process again and again.
+As the dye seems lighter but not completely removed, you can do the same process again and again.

 - As the method is not useful for you, you can apply another method to get the desired result.

 Rub some baby oil on your stain.
-You need to use the finger to use the coat of baby oil on the dyed skin.
+You need to use your finger to use the coat of baby oil on the dyed skin.

-- You may use oil with the cotton pad, cotton ball or with the clean rag.
+- You may use oil with the cotton pad, cotton ball, or a clean rag.

 - Use more oil to coat the stained skin.
-Be careful do not use more oil as it may drip the other areas of your skin.
+Be careful not to use more oil as it may drip the other areas of your skin.

 Keep it for the whole night.
 Wait for the whole night or eight hours to see the desired result.

-- As you like to soak not the pillowcase or bed sheets, use a cover on it with fresh cotton bandages.
+- If you like to soak not the pillowcase or bedsheets, use a cover on it with fresh cotton bandages.

-Wash with the lukewarm water.
-Rinse the space with the lukewarm running water; rub it gently with the cotton ball or with the fingers.
+Wash with lukewarm water.
+Rinse the space with the lukewarm running water; rub it gently with the cotton ball or with your fingers.

-- You need to use little soap or shampoo to eliminate oil from skin
+You need to use little soap or shampoo to eliminate oil from the skin

 - Dye removes the oils.
 If the result is not satisfactory, you can use another method of dye removal.

 Using Rubbing Alcohol